ALapinskas/jsge/docs/tutorials/how_to_do_animations.md

 ```
 this.fireball.stopRepeatedAnimation("startAnimation");
 ```
-7. 4th parameter determines how many circles will each frame shown <br />
+7. 4th parameter determines how many cycles will each frame shown <br />
   The default value is 1, if you want to make animation slower increase the value:
 ```
 this.fireball.addAnimation("startAnimation", [0,1,2,3], true, 5);